Constraint Learning in Multi-Agent Dynamic Games from Demonstrations of Local Nash Interactions: Multi-Agent Constraint Inference and Robust Motion Planning

+\begin{remark} In practice, to form $\Q_\xi$, one can sample safe trajectories from the vicinity of each demonstration trajectory in $\D$.
+To form $\Q_\theta$, one can sample parameter values $\theta$ that characterize constraints under which some demonstration trajectory in $\D$ would be unsafe. \end{remark}

-The guaranteed unsafe set $\G_\urs$ can be similarly characterized via a volume extraction procedure over the parameter space.
-Since the extracted estimates of $\G_s$ and $\G_\urs$ (termed $\hat \G_s$ and $\hat \G_\urs$ below, respectively) either equal or are inner approximations of $\G_s$ and $\G_\urs$, respectively, they can be directly used by a motion planner downstream to verify constraint satisfaction or violation.
-Concretely, any generated trajectory in $\hat \G_s$ is guaranteed to be safe, while any trajectory outside $\hat \G_\urs$ is at least not guaranteed to be unsafe.
-Alternatively, a motion planner can design safe trajectories via \textit{implicit} constraint checking (i.e., without extracting an explicit approximation of $\mathcal{G}_s$ and $\mathcal{G}_{\neg s}$ as in Thms. \ref{Thm: Volume Extraction Over Trajectories}, \ref{Thm: Volume Extraction, Theta, Generates Conservative Safe Set}), e.g., via Model Predictive Path Integral (MPPI) control \cite{ Williams2016AggressiveDrivingwithMPPI }, summarized as thus: From the neighborhood of a nominal control sequence, we sample i.i.d. control sequences, compute corresponding state trajectories, and update our nominal control sequence to be a convex combination of the sampled controls, with weights computed using the cost and degree of constraint violation incurred along each trajectory.
-For details, see App. \ref{subsec: App, Robust Motion Planning via Implicit Constraint Checking}.
+The guaranteed unsafe set $\G_\urs(\D)$ can be similarly characterized via volume extraction over $\Theta$.
+Since the extracted estimates of $\G_s(\D)$ and $\G_\urs(\D)$ (termed $\hat \G_s(\D)$ and $\hat \G_\urs(\D)$ below, respectively) either equal or inner approximate $\G_s(\D)$ and $\G_\urs(\D)$, respectively, they can be \textit{directly} used by a motion planner downstream to verify constraint satisfaction or violation.
+Concretely, any generated trajectory in $\hat \G_s(\D)$ is guaranteed safe, while any trajectory outside $\hat \G_\urs(\D)$ is at least not guaranteed to be unsafe.
+Alternatively, a motion planner can design safe trajectories via \textit{implicit} constraint checking, e.g., via Model Predictive Path Integral (MPPI) control \cite{ Williams2016AggressiveDrivingwithMPPI }, summarized as thus: We sample i.i.d. control sequences near a given nominal control sequence, and update our nominal controls to be a convex combination of the sampled controls, with weights computed using the cost and degree of constraint violation incurred along each corresponding state trajectory.
+For details, see App. \ref{subsec: App, Robust Motion Planning via Implicit Constraint Checking} \cite{ArXivPaper}.